 You can help your child with ADHD achieve academic success by taking steps to improve the quality of your child's homework.
 You can do this by making sure your child is:

-Responsible for his or her own assignments.
-You should not do for your child what your child can do for him or herself.
+- Responsible for their own assignments; you should not do for your child what your child can do for themselves.

 ADHD and Driving